tanasebutcaru/secured-recovery/README.md

 # use the correct NodeJS version
 nvm use

-# install all NodeJs dependencies
+# install all NodeJS dependencies
 npm install
 ```
 ## Development